tgk/tgk.github.com/_posts/2012-11-18-visualising-gcse-statistics-using-datomic-and-quil.markdown

 ![Mouse sensitive drawing](/images/2012-11-18-visualising-gcse-statistics-using-datomic-and-quil/mouse.png)

-Alright, so now we can see that it's Science, Maths and English that have gone back.
+Alright, so now we can see that it's Science, Maths and English that have fallen.
 This observation matches the critique of the new marking scheme issued 2012.

 This is only data for boys.
-In the final version I have added a listener for keypresses to change gender, as well as axises.
+In the final version I have added a listener for keypresses to change gender, as well as axes.
 The full listing can be found [at github](https://github.com/tgk/gcse-results).

 ![Final visualisation](/images/2012-11-18-visualising-gcse-statistics-using-datomic-and-quil/final.png)

 As we can see, girls are doing slightly better than boys in most topics, whereas the mixed group is slightly evened out.

 Another interesting observation is that students generally have very good marks in Chemistry, Biology and Physics.
-This might be because these three subjects are not compolsary, and therefore only interested students will take them.
-Also, grammar schools  tend to split Science into these three subjects, which means the data might be slightly skewed towards grammar schools in those three data points.
+This might be because these three subjects are usually combined in GCSE Science, and only the most able students are likely to take them as three seperate GSCEs.
+Particularly grammar schools and selective private schools tend to split Science into these three subjects, which means the data might be slightly skewed towards these schools in those three data points.
 Unfortunately, the dataset does not contain information about the types of schools.

 ## Conclusion

 In this blog post I wanted to demonstrate the visualisation of GCSE data from 2011 and 2012.
 The resulting program is an interactive data visualisation, coming in at under 200 lines of code, including database schema, parsing and visualisation.

 Datomic has shown itself to be an extremely useful tool for performing data analysis.
 Performing queries to aggregate data is very natural.
-Likewise, Quil has been demonstrated as being capabel of quite advanced visualisations with very little code.
+Likewise, Quil has been demonstrated as being capable of quite advanced visualisations with very little code.

 I'm looking forward to seeing what types of data visualisations people will come up with, using these powerful, but very simple tools!